Atomic-Germ/mcp-consult/sequential_chain_demos.md

     {
       "id": "skill_assessor",
       "model": "glm-4.6:cloud",
       "prompt": "A mid-level Python developer wants to learn Rust.
 They have 5 years of Python experience, some C++ knowledge, and work primarily on web APIs.
-Assess their background and identify knowledge gaps for learning Rust effectively."
+Assess their background and identify knowledge gaps for learning Rust effectively.", "timeoutMs": 90000
     },
     {
       "id": "curriculum_designer",
       "model": "deepseek-v3.1:671b-cloud",
       "prompt": "Based on the skill assessment, design a structured 3-month learning curriculum for Rust.
-Include topics, sequence, hands-on projects, and milestones."
+Include topics, sequence, hands-on projects, and milestones.", "timeoutMs": 180000
     },
     {
       "id": "resource_curator",
       "model": "qwen3-coder:480b-cloud",
-      "prompt": "For the proposed curriculum, recommend specific learning resources: books, tutorials, practice platforms, open source projects, and communities that align with their Python background."
+      "prompt": "For the proposed curriculum, recommend specific learning resources: books, tutorials, practice platforms, open source projects, and communities that align with their Python background.", "timeoutMs": 120000
     },
     {
       "id": "mentor_advisor",
       "model": "glm-4.6:cloud",
-      "prompt": "Create a detailed action plan with weekly goals, practice exercises, and checkpoints to ensure successful completion of this Rust learning journey."
+      "prompt": "Create a detailed action plan with weekly goals, practice exercises, and checkpoints to ensure successful completion of this Rust learning journey.", "timeoutMs": 150000
     }
   ],
   "context": {